Calculator · FINMA rules

 Swiss mortgage affordability calculator.

 Swiss banks don't lend against the actual mortgage rate.
-They stress-test every application at a 5% imputed interest rate, add 1% for maintenance, and require the second mortgage to amortize down to 65% LTV within 15 years.
+They stress-test every application at a 5% imputed interest rate, add 1% for maintenance, and require the second mortgage to amortise to two-thirds (66.7%) of lending value within 15 years, or by retirement, whichever first.
 The total cost must stay under one-third of gross income.

 Your numbers